| Ferrari says flat tuition to

 at TCU from a credit-hour fee to a comprehensive flat rate a semester

 will encourage students to graduate in four years.
+I have noticed that our four-year graduation

 rate is relatively lower than places like (Southern Methodist) and